joapedu/smart-parking-system/README.md

 #endif
 ````
 <p>Your Firebase directories must match the ones declared in this function.
 If you want to change them, you will also
-need to change the name of the directories in this function and in the FirebaseRepository.kt file (responsible for collecting Firebase data in the app)</p>
+need to change the name of the directories in this function and in the <code>FirebaseRepository.kt</code> file (responsible for collecting Firebase data in the app)</p>

 ````c++
 void sendDataToFirebase()